 I haven’t seen this option before for other genealogy search sites so I was intrigued by this, especially as you save €10 by opting for 2 years.

 Filling in your information is simple.
 You select whether you want a 1 year or 2 years subscription followed by your gender, full name, and email address.

 You will need to enter a username for your account together with a password.

 Then enter your country of residence and residential address details.

-The option of receiving the Geneanet Newsletter is already selecting for you.
+The option of receiving the Geneanet Newsletter is already selected for you.
 You can deselect that if you wish.

 Check out the site for free first!

-I am a firm believer of trying something before you buy.
+I am a firm believer in trying something before you buy.
 And genealogy sites are no exception.

 So, before you do sign up to this site please first check out what the site has to offer and whether it is right for you.

-There are limitations to the free membership but at least you can get a taster of what the site can offer you.
+There are limitations to the free membership but at least you can get a taste of what the site can offer you.